yanelya/software-engineering-project/README.md

 # software-engineering-project

-You need a .env file containing the port # & login to database in order to access the backend
+In order to run this project an .env file must be made containing the port # and login to the database in the backend:

-Some modules in frontend might need to be installed after cloning the
+You will also need to install the appropriate libraries to run the project using npm install